 The cake was covered in a blend of fondant and modeling chocolate/Candy Clay.

-The completed shoe cake above has a guided time lapse video tour available to those on my subscriber mailing list.
+The completed shoe cake above has a guided time lapse video is available on my YouTube channel

 Challenge yourself, you’ll truly be amazed at what you can achieve.